A New Stock Market Valuation Measure with Applications to Retirement Planning: Background Discussion

-What if earlier we tried to divide wealth by trailing 10-year average earnings which were not TR-adjusted?
-We would get a valuation measure which is not stable but grows over time.
-Indeed, as discussed earlier, wealth growth in 1880--2020 is 6--7\%/year but earnings growth is 2\%/year.
-Taking logarithm of this ratio, we see a quantity growing at a linear rate.
-After detrending, we get stationary time series.
-We fit AR(1) for this time series.
-The trend corresponds to average dividend yield, and the fluctuations around this trend correspond to the speculative return (valuation change).
-We explain three components of total return: two fundamental and one speculative.

-We call this a {\it bubble measure}.
-This is a different valuation measure from logarithm of TR-CAPE.
-They give opposite results: The new measure indicates that currently (as of January 2020) the U.S. stock market is undervalued and future returns are higher than historical averages.
-The old measure indicates the opposite.
-The measure TR-CAPE and our new measure are similar.
-Assume we compute 10-year TR-adjusted earnings for 1880.
-We average TR-adjusted earnings in 1871, \ldots, 1880.
-If you choose to use TR-adjust for 1871, \ldots, 1880, then you will get (after taking logarithm) classic CAPE.

 In the classic Shiller CAPE, we compare only prices and earnings without regard to dividends.
-In TR-CAPE, we do adjust for dividends.
-We compare total return (including dividends) with earnings growth plus dividend yield, thus leaving for AR(1) modeling only speculative component.
-For the new bubble measure, we also compare total returns with earnings growth only, and dividend yield is featured indirectly, through detrending.
+For the new valuation measure, we compare total returns with earnings growth only, and dividend yield is featured indirectly, through detrending.

 Recall that out of three return components: earnings growth, dividend yield, and changes in the P/E ratio, we labeled the first two {\it fundamental}, and the third one {\it speculative}.
 Now we merge the second and the third component in this implied dividend yield.
 To distinguish between its speculative and fundamental parts, we assume that this implied dividend yield fluctuates around the long-term average.
-In our research, we find that the intrinsic long-run average for this implied dividend yield is 4.667\%.
+In our research, we find that the intrinsic long-run average for this implied dividend yield is $c = 4.6\%$.

 However, in the short run it can deviate from this number.
 If it significantly exceeded this average for the last few years, then the market can be considered overheated and overpriced.
-Thus the bubble measure is the cumulative sum of all past annual implied dividend yields, minus true long-term average times the number of years elapsed.
+Thus the valuation measure is the cumulative sum of all past annual implied dividend yields, minus true long-term average times the number of years elapsed.
 This detrending will be included into the regression.
-Thus we regress next year's implied dividend yield upon last year's detrended bubble measure.
+Thus we regress next year's implied dividend yield upon last year's detrended valuation measure.

-For TR-CAPE, we consider earnings growth plus dividend yield as exogenous (given from outside).
-But for the new bubble measure, we have only earnings growth as exogenous, and replicate dividend yield from our model.
-Thus our new model explains more than the TR-CAPE model and the classic Shiller CAPE model.